samarsha/sarahmarshall.name/_drafts/the-many-worlds-of-schroedingers-cat.md

 This difference in types is a complete description of the difference in the behavior of `controlled` and `contramap`: the only difference is that with `controlled`, you can change the value applied to the gate based on the state of each universe.

 This is perhaps most useful when composed with `multi`.
-If you apply `multi` and then `controlled`, you can inspect the state of the universe and return `Seq(value)` if some condition is satisfied, which indicates applying the gate normally, or `Seq.empty` if the condition is not satisfied, which indicates not applying the gate (or applying the gate to no values).
+If you apply `multi` and then `controlled`, you can inspect the state of the universe and return `Seq(value)` if some condition is satisfied, which indicates applying the gate normally, or `Nil` if the condition is not satisfied, which indicates not applying the gate (or applying the gate to no values).
 This behavior is analogous to traditional controlled operations in quantum computing; the `controlled` function is just more general.

 ### Unitarity